 As well as a focus on biology this course also features a large section on How Science Works.
 The GCE Biology syllabus enables pupils to better understand the world in which they live, and take an informed interest in science, scientific developments and how science works.
 Pupils learn about the basic concepts in biology through a mix of theoretical and practical studies.
 Pupils also develop an understanding of the scientific skills essential for further study at university level but are also, useful in everyday life.
-As they progress, pupils learn how science is studied and practised, and become aware that the results of scientific research can have both good and bad effects on individuals, communities and the environment.
+As they progress, pupils learn how science is studied and practised, and become aware that the results of scientific research can have both good and bad effects on individuals, communities and the environment. www.edexcel.com

-www.edexcel.com

-AS Units (Lower Sixth)

-IAS Unit 1: Molecules, Diet, Transportation, Health (WBI01)

-- Structure and function of carbohydrates, lipids and proteins; enzyme action.

-- Structure and properties of cell membranes; passive and active transport.

-- Structure and role of DNA and RNA.

-- replication; protein synthesis.

-- Monohybrid inheritance.

-- Gene mutations.

-- Principles of gene therapy; social and ethical issues.

-IAS Unit 2: Cells, deveolpment, Biodiversity, Conservation (WBI02)

-- Cell structure and ultrastructure of eukaryote and prokaryote cells; cell specialisation.

-- The role of meiosis.

-- Genotype and environmental influence.

-- Stem cell research and its implications.

-- Biodiversity, adaptations and natural selection.

-- Principles of taxonomy.

-- Plant cell structure.

-- Transport of water in plants.

-- Uses of plant products.
+AS Units (Lower Sixth) A2 Units (Upper Sixth) IAS Unit 1: Molecules, Diet, Transportation, Health (WBI01) structure and function of carbohydrates, lipids and proteins; enzyme action. structure and properties of cell membranes; passive and active transport. structure and role of DNA and RNA. replication; protein synthesis. monohybrid inheritance. gene mutations. principles of gene therapy; social and ethical issues.
+IA2 Unit 4: Energy, Environment, Microbiology and Immunity (WBI04) photosynthesis; energy transfer within ecosystems evidence for global warming. evolution through natural selection and speciation. nutrient recycling.
+DNA profiling and PCR. structure of bacteria and viruses. infectious diseases (e.g. AIDS and TB) and immunology.
+IAS Unit 2: Cells, deveolpment, Biodiversity, Conservation (WBlo2) cell structure and ultrastructure of eukaryote and prokaryote cells; cell specialisation. the role of meiosis. genotype and environmental influence. stem cell research and its implications. biodiversity, adaptations and natural selection. principles of taxonomy. plant cell structure. transport of water in plants. uses of plant products.
+IA2 Unit 5: Respiration, Internal Environment, Coordination and Gene Technology (WBI05) ATP, glycolysis, anaerobic/aerobic respiration. control and functioning of heart; ventilation and cardiac output. homeostasis. the nervous system. impact of exercise on body, and improving performance. hormonal coordination. brain structure and development. imbalances in brain chemicals.
+Human Genome Project.
+IAS Unit 3: Practical Biology and Research Skills (WBI03) You are expected to develop experimental skills, and IA2 Unit 6: Practical Biology and Investigative Skills (WBIo6) You are expected to develop a wide knowledge and understan

-IAS Unit 3: Practical Biology and Research Skills (WBIo3) You are expected to develop experimental skills, and a knowledge and understanding of experimental techniques, by carrying out a range of practical experiments and investigations while you study Units 1 and 2.
+You are expected to develop experimental skills, and a knowledge and understanding of experimental techniques, by carrying out a range of practical experiments and investigations while you study Units 1 and 2.